thientu995/T4Image_Example/README.md

+T4 Image: Compress, Resize, Create QR Code, Barcode,...

 T4 Image is library compress images on the .net platform.
+Has been added 2 function NEW: BarCode and QRCode

 T4 Image use core SkiaSharp.
 - Upgrade image compression algorithm compared to older versions.
 For more optimal compression results.
 - Support image compression with the quality selected in the range (from-to), instead of fixing a value like the old version.